 (1) Do the proposed lots shown on the plan front on one of the following types of ways?

-(a) A public way or a way, which the municipal Clerk certifies, is maintained and used as a public way.
+(a) A public way or a way which the municipal Clerk certifies is maintained and used as a public way.

 (b) A way shown on a plan which has been previously approved in accordance with the Subdivision Control Law (provided the way has been built to standards or the Town holds adequate security to insure it will be so built).